Foreign miners in Chile warn lawmakers fresh royalties would hammer competitiveness

 Chile currently churns out 28% of the world's copper but has for more than a decade lost marketshare, hobbled by declining ore grades and ageing projects.

-Francisco Costabal, of U.S.-owned Freeport-McMoran, said the bill could ratchet up their tax burden to an unsustainable 65.3% to 68%.
+Francisco Costabal, of U.S.-owned Freeport-McMoran (FCX.N), said the bill could ratchet up their tax burden to an unsustainable 65.3% to 68%.

 "The royalty project seriously affects operational continuity from El Abra," he said.
 The company's small El Abra mine in northern Chile produced 71,900 tonnes of copper in 2020.